MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keacquirespinlockatdpclevel.md

 ### -param SpinLock [in, out]

 Pointer to an initialized KSPIN_LOCK spin lock for which the caller must provide the storage.
+The spin lock must be from non-paged pool.